 For this exercise, however, you will only want to select Email, as described in the next step.

-• How to: add a new alert
+In the Threat Analysis Reporter User Guide index, see: • How to: add a new alert

 Step C: Select Email Alert Action

 1. In the Alert Action section, choose the "Email" alert notification option.